ObjectsCountries/GGXXACPR-Replay-Analyzer/README.md

 ### JSONs

 The “JSON-ify Replays” button will make a JSON out of every file in the replay folder, outputting to a new folder called “JSONs” located where the script is.
-When making the JSONs, there is a checkbox that determines whether the program preserves folder structure, or dumps everything into one folder. **Note that you do not need to make the JSONs before viewing the graphs.**
+When making the JSONs, there is a checkbox that determines whether the program preserves folder structure, or dumps everything into one folder. **Note that you do not need to make the JSONs before viewing the graphs.** However, these JSONs can be analyzed in the same way as the replays.

+#### Master JSON

+The master.json file is intended to be used as a portable way to share graphs.
+However, it comes with the limitation that only online replays are counted, and that replays cannot be filtered by rank.
+If generated JSONs are considered for analysis and master.json is included in the folder that contains the generated JSONs, the generated JSONs take priority over master.json. **Note that the master file does not have to be named master.json.**

 ### Replay Analysis